-Join Paul F. Aubin for an in-depth discussion in this video Working with 3D view settings, part of Rendering with Revit Architecture 2012.
+Join Paul F. Aubin for an in-depth discussion in this video Working with 3D view settings, part of Revit Architecture 2012: Rendering.

 In the previous movie, we created both an axonometric view and a perspective view.
 In this movie, I'm going to take the axonometric view and I am going to dig a little deeper into its settings on the Properties palette.
 So I have here a view called 3D view Settings open on screen, if you're following along in the exercise files.
 And the active view is the default 3D view, or what I like to refer to as curly-bracket 3D.
 That's just my little personal name for it, but that's because over here on the Project Browser, as we talked about, it has the curly brackets around the name 3D.